Monarchies of Europe

 9.1141343 Willem Jan van Vollenhoven 2013

-9.11414 Princess Maria Christina of the Netherlands 1947 2019 Jorge Guillermo 1946
+9.11414 Princess Maria Christina of the Netherlands 1947 2019 Jorge Guillermo 1946 A very brief report on the marriage of Maria Christina and Jorge Guillermo

 9.114141 Bernardo Guillermo 1977 Eva Marie Valdes 1977 Wedding photographs of Bernardo Guillermo and Eva Prinz-Valdes (please note the photographs are Copyright © 2009 Royal Press Europe - Royal Photoagency - © Albert Nieboer & Albert Philip van der Werf).
 Eva Marie Valdes was previously married to Andrew Michael Prinz, hence her surname also shown as Prinz-Valdes